moonman10/Paramount-DIY-Battery-EBIKE-Conversion-Project/README.md

 - Lastly, I would like to make the bike more comfortable.
 The bike currently has no suspension and feels a bit stiff.
 I would like to add a shock absorbing stem and a dropper seat post.

+What I learned:

+- How individual lithium ion cells are combined to create one larger functioning battery.

+- The general idea behind how a battery pack is assembled.

+- How the battery and controller/inverter work together to supply power to the motor.

+- How CC-CV charging works and why is it necessary.

 Here are my progress photos:

 <img width="3024" height="4032" alt="IMG_5564" src="https://github.com/user-attachments/assets/766d0c4f-565c-4d4b-8341-a2e718c055b3" />